Your cookie preferences

 Advantages of superfast broadband

-Superfast broadband obviously has faster download speeds than ADSL, meaning that you’re able to take full advantage of all the entertainment options available online beyond casual browsing.
-If you regularly download or stream movies, music, games or TV shows, then you’ll want to upgrade to a superfast broadband package.
+Superfast broadband obviously has faster download speeds than full copper internet, meaning that you’re able to take full advantage of all the entertainment options available online beyond casual browsing.
+If you and others stream, movies, music, games or TV shows at home, then a superfast broadband package should be the minimum you'd want.

-If you’re a gamer, then superfast speeds at a minimum are vital as they come with reduced ‘ping’ and improved response times compared to copper broadband.
+If you’re a casual gamer, superfast speeds should work just fine - especially if there aren't many other people using the internet at the same time.
+The faster your broadband, the better your ‘ping’, which reduces response times from your controller to what you see on screen.
 This means that online gamers will have a competitive advantage over the opposition and can enjoy a better gaming experience.

 Disadvantages of superfast broadband

-Even though superfast speeds are widely available these days, there is still some variation between the speeds advertised and the speeds you can actually get at your specific address.
+Even though superfast speeds are widely available these days, there is still some variation between the speeds advertised and the speeds you can actually get at your specific address if you're still using a part-fibre, part-copper connection.

 This variation can be frustrating when shopping around for a superfast broadband deal, mainly because the factors affecting it are out of your control.
 Things like the quality of the connection wiring and the distance you live from the provider's exchange or street cabinet.